Reference

 filemode(file::FitsFile)

-yields :r, :rw, or :w depending whether file is open for reading, reading and writing, or writing.
+Return :r, :rw, or :w depending whether file is open for reading only, reading and writing, or writing.

 source